ronboger/ronboger.github.io/books.md

   * {{ bookPost.date | date_to_string }} &raquo; [ {{ bookPost.title }} ]({{ bookPost.url }})
 {% endfor %} -->

 Below is a collection of notes on some books I've read and a list of my favorites.
 I began to heavily annotate books sometime during summer of 2017.

-I have a strong preference for reading fiction, but rarely take notes on them.
+I have a strong preference for reading fiction.
+I see myself in a creative, generative, and artistic light, and therefore see more value in reading creative, generative, and artistic stories.
+Having said this, I rarely take notes on fiction.

 Short summary but detailed notes for each.
 Think of this as an online [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book).
 This page will constantly update as I read more.

 ## Favorites